Lincolnshire Carers Quality Award

 The Carers Charter Quality Award ‘You Care – We Care’ ensures that the profile of unpaid carers in Lincolnshire is raised and the invaluable and essential contribution they make is recognised enabling carers to live fulfilling lives combined with their caring roles.
 Undertaking the Lincolnshire Carers Quality Award to achieve the recognised quality award ‘You Care – We Care’ is a positive experience and strengthens organisational effectiveness and achieves recognition for the valuable way an organisation supports those carers with whom it works.
 It ensures the continuing development of quality approaches for those with caring responsibilities across Lincolnshire and beyond.

 The Lincolnshire Carers Quality Award is going from strength to strength and numerous, wide and varied organisations are working towards accreditation and the request for and submission of applications grows weekly.
+Currently there are 205 organisations working towards accreditation.

 There is so much great work which is taking place in Lincolnshire.
 If you work with and support unpaid carers in Lincolnshire why not work towards the Lincolnshire Carers Quality Award and be recognised for what you are doing.